-A 1% per annum compound increase of atmospheric CO2 concentration until a doubling or a quadrupling of its initial value has been widely used since the second phase of CMIP (Meehl et al., 2000) and the Second Assessment Report (Kattenberg et al., 1996).
+A 1%-per-annum compound increase of atmospheric CO2 concentration until a doubling or a quadrupling of its initial value has been widely used since the second phase of CMIP (Meehl et al., 2000) and the SAR (Kattenberg et al., 1996).
 This stylized scenario is a useful benchmark for comparing coupled model climate sensitivity, climate feedback and transient climate response, but is not used directly for future projections.
-The exponential increase of CO2 concentration induces approximately a linear increase in RF due to a 'saturation effect' of the strong absorbing bands (Augustsson and Ramanathan, 1977; Hansen et al., 1988; Myhre et al., 1998).
+The exponential increase of CO2 concentration induces approximately a linear increase in radiative forcing due to a 'saturation effect' of the strong absorbing bands (Augustsson and Ramanathan, 1977; Hansen et al., 1988; Myhre et al., 1998).
 Thus, a linear ramp function in forcing results from these stylized pathways, adding to their suitability for comparative diagnostics of the models' climate feedbacks and inertia.
-The CMIP5 intercomparison project again includes such a stylized pathway, in which the CO2 concentration reaches twice the initial concentration after 70 years and four times the initial concentration after 140 years.
-The corresponding RFs are 3.7 W m-2 (Ramaswamy et al., 2001) and 7.4 W m-2 respectively with a range of ±20% accounting for uncertainties in radiative transfer calculations and rapid adjustments (see Section 8.3.2.1), placing them within the range of the RFs at the end of the 21st century for the future scenarios presented below.
-The CMIP5 project also includes a second stylized experiment in which the CO2 concentration is quadrupled instantaneously, which allows a distinction between effective RFs and longer-term climate feedbacks (Gregory et al., 2004).
+The CMIP5 intercomparison project again includes such a stylized pathway, in which the CO2 concentration after 70 years and four times the initial concentration after 140 years.
+The corresponding radiative forcings are 3.7 W m-2 (Ramaswamy et al., 2001) and 7.4 W m-2 respectively with a range of ±20% accounting for uncertainties in radiative transfer calculations and rapid adjustments

+(see Section 8.3.2.1), placing them within the range of the radiative forcings at the end of the 21st century for the future scenarios presented below.
+The CMIP5 project also includes a second stylized experiment in which the CO_2 concentration is quadrupled instantaneously, which allows a distinction between effective radiative forcings and longer-term climate feedbacks (Gregory et al., 2004).

-12.3.1.2 The Socioeconomic Driven Scenarios from the Special Report on Emission Scenarios
+12.3.1.2 The Socio-Economic Driven SRES Scenarios

-The climate change projections undertaken as part of CMIP3 and discussed in AR4 were based primarily on the SRES A2, A1B and B1 scenarios (IPCC, 2000).
-These scenarios were developed using IAMs and resulted from specific socioeconomic scenarios, that is, from storylines about future demographic and economic development, regionalization, energy production and use, technology, agriculture, forestry, and land use.
+The climate change projections undertaken as part of CMIP3 and discussed in AR4 were primarily based on the SRES A2, A1B and B1 scenarios (IPCC, 2000).
+These scenarios were developed using IAMs and resulted from specific socio-economic scenarios, i.e., from storylines about future demographic and economic development, regionalization, energy production and use, technology, agriculture, forestry, and land-use.
 All SRES scenarios assumed that no climate mitigation policy would be undertaken.
 Based on these SRES scenarios, global climate models were then forced with corresponding WMGHG and aerosol concentrations, although the degree to which models implemented these forcings differed (Meehl et al., 2007b, Table 10.1).
-The resulting climate projections, together with the socioeconomic scenarios on which they are based, have been widely used in further analysis by the impact, adaptation and vulnerability research communities.
+The resulting climate projections, together with the socio-economic scenarios on which they are based, have been widely used in further analysis by the impact, adaptation and vulnerability research communities.

-12.3.1.3 The New Concentration Driven Representative Concentration Pathway Scenarios, and Their Extensions
+12.3.1.3 The New Concentration Driven RCP Scenarios, and their Extensions